fedora-ci/dist-git-image/README.md

 * Submit an scratch build from src.rpm
 * Wait scratch build to complete

+### merge-results.py

+Merge all results.yml from test playbooks to a single file

+* Optionally saves the merged result as xunit file

 ### resize-qcow2.sh

-* Script used to expand the filesystem on qcow2 image
+Script used to expand the filesystem on qcow2 image

 ### run-playbook.py